Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Conclusion

 \section{Conclusion}

-In this paper, a CNN and Transformer Adaptive Selection Netwrok (CTASNet) has been proposed for the crowd counting problem.
+In this paper, a CNN and Transformer Adaptive Selection Network (CTASNet) has been proposed for the crowd counting problem.
 It is motivated by the complementary performance of CNN and Transformer based counting methods under situations with varying crowd densities.
-An Adaptive Selection Module is proposed to make network automatically adopt different counting modes for different density regions.
+An Adaptive Selection Module is proposed to make the network automatically adopt different counting modes for different density regions.
 Also, to reduce the influences of annotation noise, we introduce a Correntropy based Optimal Transport loss (COT loss).
-We evaluate the CTASNet with proposed COT loss on four challenging crowd counting benchmarks, most of which consists of high variation in crowd densities.
-Experimental results confirm that our method obtains the state-of-the-art performance on these datasets.
+We evaluate the CTASNet with proposed COT loss on four challenging crowd counting benchmarks, most of which consist of high variation in crowd densities.
+The experimental results confirm that our method obtains state-of-the-art performance on these datasets.